amitxv/PC-Tuning/docs/post-install.md

 C:\bin\python\python.exe C:\bin\scripts\apply-registry.py --winver <winver>
 ```

-- Ensure that the program prints a "done" message to the console, if it has not then CMD was probably not opened with administrator privileges and the registry files were not successfully merged
+- Ensure that the program prints a "successfully applied" message to the console, if it has not then CMD was probably not opened with administrator privileges and the registry files were not successfully merged

 - Restart your PC through ``Ctrl+Alt+Delete``.
 After and only after a restart, you can establish an internet connection as the Windows update policies will take effect